BartWaardenburg/apigee-utils/README.md

 -   `queryParams` **QueryParams** The keys the values to get are stored with
 -   `settings`  Object containing the settings for getting the variables
     -   `settings.validator`  The validator is an object containing functions which take a value and tests whether the value matches to required format returning true for a valid parameter and false for invalid.
+Or it can return a custom error message as a string.
 The keys of the validator should be identical to the queryparam keys.
 -   `$1` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)**
     -   `$1.validator`   (optional, default `{}`)